 As the number of completed projects and reputation grew, so did its reach as the Trust lent its expertise on projects in Michigan, Wisconsin, Arkansas, Florida, Georgia, Pennsylvania, Illinois, Massachusetts, Oklahoma, Minnesota and Maine.

 In 2017, Reid handed the baton to Brad Borst, based in the Pacific Northwest.
-Only the third president in a quarter century, Brad is dedicated to fulfilling the mission of the Trust, continuing the organization as one of the most respected and successful tools for conservation in the West, protecting some of the most rare and iconic of our national wilderness landscapes.
+Only the third president in thirty years, Brad is dedicated to fulfilling the mission of the Trust, continuing the organization as one of the most respected and successful tools for conservation in the West, protecting some of the most rare and iconic of our national wilderness landscapes.